xrazis/haris.razis.com/content/posts/cappadocia.md

 After five days of travel we would arrive at Göreme, our peak destination, and the furthest we would venture into Turkey.
 We did not choose the fastest road there but rather planned a little detour to see Tuz Golu, one of the largest hypersaline lakes in the world!
-Unfortunately, we did not go through the lake from a dirt road the locals use, as I deemed it too risky given the fact it rained the night before, and we that we did not have enough daylight left.
+Unfortunately, we did not go through the lake from a dirt road the locals use, as I deemed it too risky given the fact it rained the night before, and that we did not have enough daylight left.

+{{< figure src="/blog/cappadocia/PXL_20241017_120451502.webp"
+attr="The lake is 80 kilometers in length!" width=100%
+align=center link="/blog/cappadocia/PXL_20241017_120451502.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/20241017_145536.webp"
+attr="The locals would dip their feet in the small puddles that formed." width=100% align=center link="/blog/cappadocia/20241017_145536.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/20241017_164447.webp"
+attr="The backcountry road that led us to Cappadocia." width=100% align=center link="/blog/cappadocia/20241017_164447.webp" target="_blank" >}}

-{{< figure src="/blog/cappadocia/"
+{{< figure src="/blog/cappadocia/20241017_173028.webp"
-attr="" width=100%
-align=center link="/blog/cappadocia/" target="_blank" >}}
+attr="Rain would welcome us to Goreme." width=100% align=center link="/blog/cappadocia/20241017_173028.webp" target="_blank" >}}

-//TODO write about the backcountry roads we went through to get there, use the labels of the photos.

 The region of Cappadocia is truly magnificent, with a rich history, unique geological features, and full of Unesco heritage sites.
 We chose to stay at Göreme, a popular town in Nevşehir.
 The houses there are carved out of cone-shaped rocks that populate the area.
 Not much is known about its history and its origins as it was not located on any major travel roads.

-//TODO write about the cave house and their excellent breakfast.
+{{< figure src="/blog/cappadocia/PXL_20241017_185903265.NIGHT.webp"
+attr="Goreme has flourished echonomically after the tourist boom of the 00s." width=100% align=center link="/blog/cappadocia/PXL_20241017_185903265.NIGHT.webp" target="_blank" >}}

-After a good nights sleep we started our day by visiting the open air museum
+We stayed at a cave house, a little outside the citys center.
+We really enjoyed the cozy feeling they give you, but unfortunately there is no natural light comming in.
+For our short stay we enjoyed it and would definetely choose it again.
+After a good nights sleep we started our day by visiting the open air museum.

+{{< figure src="/blog/cappadocia/PXL_20241018_083025556~2.webp"
+attr="It used to be a monastery for early christians." width=100% align=center link="/blog/cappadocia/PXL_20241018_083025556~2.webp" target="_blank" >}}

+There are numerous churches inside the open air museum, all of them of great historical importance.
+Cappadocia was considered a sanctuary for early christians, and under the guiding hand of Saint Basil, most of the churches in the area were built

+{{< figure src="/blog/cappadocia/IMG_4020.webp"
+attr="Many of the wall paintings were destroyed and are now under restoration." width=100% align=center link="/blog/cappadocia/IMG_4020.webp" target="_blank" >}}

 //TODO saw the foreme open air museum, valleys arround Goreme, and saw the sunset ontop of the castle.